blyxyas/blog/content/posts/performance.md

 ## The convenience tool

 To go along with the `rustc-perf` Clippy integration, I made [becnh](https://github.com/blyxyas/becnh).
-You can think of becnh as a Cargo, but for benchmarking Clippy.
 It's run with a command like `./becnh #10404 unused_enumerate_index`.
-Becnh will then go visit the `rust-clippy` local repo, pull all new data and copy the #10404 PR.
+Becnh will then go visit the `rust-clippy` local repo, pull the #10404 PR and build the Rust compiler replacing the upstream Clippy module with the PR.

-It will then build Rust with that Clippy PR, and benchmark the result.
+The final artifact with the custom Clippy is then benchmarked.
 Furthermore, it can also compare it with `master` if the user chooses to do so.
 In general, I find it to be a very good Quality Of Life improvement.
 Becnh provides a labeled and reproducible environment using the full potential of Git.

 ## Scheduling these benchmarks

 There's no use to a monitoring tool if we don't monitor the default state on a schedule.
-We could do it manually, *or* we could create a GitHub action to run in on a schedule (using cronjobs)
+We could do it manually, *or* we could create a GitHub action to run in on a schedule (using cronjobs).

 I tried doing that in [a (now archived) repository](https://github.com/blyxyas/clippy-ci) that would later become the becnh repository.
 It only had one flaw...